Having surgery

 Pre-assessment

-You attend a pre-assessment appointment in the outpatient clinic.
+You have a pre-assessment appointment in the outpatient clinic.
+This is an appointment to make sure that you are:

-It's important that you are on a liquid-only diet for 3 days before surgery to make sure that your food pipe is empty.
+It's important that you have a liquid-only diet for 3 days before surgery.
+This is to make sure that your food pipe is empty.

-The surgeon may still want to do a gastroscopy and wash out your oesophagus on the day of surgery.
+Your surgeon may still want to do a gastroscopy to look inside and wash out your food pipe on the day of surgery.

 During surgery

-Surgery is done under general anaesthetic and takes about 2 hours.
+POEM surgery is done under general anaesthetic and takes about 2 hours.
+It involves the following stages.

-We pass a thin, flexible tube (endoscope) through your mouth.
+1. We pass a thin, flexible tube called an endoscope through your mouth.

-We make a small cut in the lining of the oesophagus.
-We carefully divide the lower oesophageal sphincter muscle fibres.
-The cut is then closed.
+2. We make a small cut in the lining of the food pipe.

-The surgery is done inside the oesophagus so you will not have a visible cut (incision) or wound.
+The surgery is done inside the food pipe.
+This means that you do not have a visible cut (incision) or wound.

 After surgery